dirkpuge/glossary/os.md

 ## Shell

 A shell is a user interface for access to an operating system's services.
-In general, operating system shells use either a command-line interface (CLI)
+In general, operating system shells use a command-line interface (CLI).

 ## Ubuntu